Film and Video Production

 GVTV is GVSU's only student-run television station.
 They broadcast news, sports, fiction shows ranging from sketch comedy to drama.

-This organization equips students with resources and knowledge for experimental film production and critique.
+This organization equips students with resources and knowledge for film production and critique.

-This organization is devoted to viewing and discussing films
+This organization is devoted to writing and vision.

 Cinesthesia